ukaea/UKAEA-Computing/docs/source/pages/apps.rst

 NekRS-and-Nek5000
 =================

-The following configuration was done using the GPU nodes in CDS3: `ssh ir-inca1@login-gpu.hpc.cam.ac.uk`
+The following configuration was done using the GPU nodes in CDS3: `ssh <my_user>@login-gpu.hpc.cam.ac.uk`

 .. code-block:: bash